Provost’s Review of the Social Sciences at Cornell

 Why does this appear to be focused on CHE and CAS when other colleges have faculty working in policy and related areas?

-The committee is engaging many different stakeholders and units, and there are many faculty in Law, City and Regional Planning, and the ILR School (as well as in other units) with policy expertise who may wish to affiliate with either policy entity option.
+The committee engaged many different stakeholders and units, and there are many faculty in Law, City and Regional Planning, and the ILR School (as well as in other units) with policy expertise who may wish to affiliate with a new policy entity.
 Because this new entity is envisioned to be cross-campus, one of the main tasks after an option is chosen will be to establish relationships with relevant units and faculty over a period of years.

 How do social scientists elsewhere on campus fit into the super-department plans?
 For example, there are psychologists on campus who are not part of the HD or PSYCH departments or sociologists or economists in similar positions—would they be part of the new super-department and will they be part of the planning for any new entity?